wuzhiyu96/ZhiyuWu_PersonalPortfoliio/2_learning_goals/Goal3_CooperationAndTeamwork/README.md

 # Goal 3: Cooperation and Data Sharing within the Group
 ## Overview
+In this document, I will include the main learning results of this goal, which include:
+- A brief introduction of collaborative methodologies, including the application in our project
+- A document about our group's data-sharing strategies
+- A critical reflection on the group project's management, what went well and what can be improved

 ## Background
 In my previous Master's courses, group work experiences varied significantly.
 I encountered these challenges through my program: